UPPMAX/programming_formalisms/docs/deployment/documentation.md

     - Somewhat more possibilities, like having **several versions of documentation** to switch between.
 Good for different version releases of a software
     - Example: [NBIS Introduction to Git](https://nbis-reproducible-research.readthedocs.io/en/course_1803/git/)

-### What contributes to reusability?

-- What contributes to you being able to reuse stuff that others make,
-- and others (or you) being able to reuse your stuff?

-- When you find a repository with code you would like to reuse, you may look at the following things to determine its
-reusability:

-!!! note

-    - Date of last code change
-      > ... is the project abandoned?
-    - Release history
-      > ... how about stability and backwards-compatibility?
-    - Versioning
-      > ... will it be painful to upgrade?
-    - Number of open pull requests and issues
-      > ... are they followed-up?
-    - Installation instructions
-      > ... will it be difficult to get it running?
-    - Example
-      > ... will it be difficult to get started?
-    - License
-      > ... am I allowed to use it?
-    - Contribution guide
-      > ... how to contribute and decision process?
-    - Code of conduct
-      > ... how to make clear which behaviors are unacceptable and discouraged?
-How violations of Code of conduct will be handled?
-    - Trust and community
-      > ... somebody you trust recommended it?

 ## Summary

 !!! info "Key points"